slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - Beliefs lag behind reality.
 But think about some of the things you believed ten years ago… aren’t you embarrassed by some of them?
 Don’t you wonder how you could’ve ever believed something so ridiculous?
 Yeah.
 Exactly.
 So what are you going to think about the beliefs you have now in ten years?
 Knowledge is always moving forward, and it’s probably moving forward a lot faster now than it ever has been.
 So if we’re going to assume anything, it shouldn’t be that we’re right, but that we’re wrong.
 Better to be a skeptic than to be delusional.
 - Actions > Thoughts; Actions change the world.
 Not beliefs.
-- i'm right -> how do i know i'm right. radical openmindedness -> stress test your ideas
 - find 3 people that high expertise but that they discord and listen. take your conclusions
 - The Problems With Goals: Goals have an endpoint.
 Goals rely on factors which we do not always have control over.
 Goals rely on willpower and self-discipline.
 Goals can make us complacent or reckless.
-- charlie munger - Wisdom and Circle of Competence: “Knowing what you don’t know is more useful than being brilliant.”
-“Acknowledging what you don’t know is the dawning of wisdom.”
-- working class want to feel the same as others.
+- Blue collar want to feel the same as others.
 White collar want to feel different from others.
 - decisions are tainted by the emotional investments you accumulate, and the more you invest in something the harder it becomes to abandon it.
 - Your product is decisions.
 -->